Mobile menu open

-In naming the project as one of the schemes that has advanced plans in place, including significant progress on our full business case, the Government confirmed the good news that we can prepare for construction to start in 2026.
-We look forward to starting a programme of pre-construction works next month, including the installation of hoardings around the site of the new hospital, ground clearance works and an archaeological dig.
+In naming the project as one of the schemes that has advanced plans in place, including significant progress on our full business case, the Government confirmed plans can continue for construction to start in 2026.
+A programme of pre-construction works will start next month.

 Bringing together world-class NHS clinicians with cutting-edge University and industry-led research, the specialist cancer research hospital will accelerate the early detection of cancer and lead the way globally in delivering bespoke, precision treatments.